jmclawson/gram_da/README.md

 remotes::install_github("jmclawson/gramda")
 ```

 When asked which versions of the packages you'd like to update, choose "1: All" or "2: CRAN packages only."
+If it asks you whether you'd like to install code that needs to be compiled, you're probably safe to say "no".

 ## Update